Fernthedev/bsmg-modpack-v1-server/README.md

 # BSMG Modpack v1

 This is the server for the modpack at [CurseForge](https://www.curseforge.com/minecraft/modpacks/bsmg-modded-v1).
-Client downloads will be over there and in `Releases`.
+Client downloads will be over there and at [this Github Repo](https://github.com/Fernthedev/bsmg-modpack-v1-client).

 This modpack is designed for the BSMG team Minecraftt server.